ronmattss/HackSlash/README.md

 # HackSlash (WIP)
- Prototype Melee Combat System where it can handle any type of weapon.
-The problem with melee combat is that there are multiple ways to implement such system.
+ Prototype Melee Combat System where it can handle any type of weapon
 # Features
 The goal of this prototype is to create a system that can: